 So I guess I was just a bit surprised to see Brand "falling" for Hethlin in much the same way that his great uncle has...
 I don't know.
 And I'm not a twelve year old boy so who am I to say how keen their eyes might be in detecting unconventional beauty!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter four two eight nine as a four place number.
+In the field marked validation number, enter eight three three three as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved